Skip to the main content

 Once you've decided on the trade that interests you, it’s time to find out how to get started in your new career.
 There are programs in place to help Indigenous workers enter the trades, as well as support you through to your journeyperson status.

-1. Find an employer who is willing to hire you as an apprentice and provide supervision and training.
-Finding an employer takes time and patience but it is the very best investment you can make in your future.
+1. Find a sponsor who agrees to set you up with paid employment and mentorship in your trade.
+Finding a sponsor takes time and patience but it is the very best investment you can make in your future.
 Here are some ideas to help you:

 2. Complete the online application to become an apprentice.
 Here are some things to know before you fill out your application:

-• Your employer must agree to be named on your apprenticeship application and contract.
+• Your sponsor must agree to be named on your apprenticeship application and Apprenticeship Education Agreement.

-• Your apprenticeship program combines on-the-job training (80% of the program) and technical training (20%) through a college or technical institute.
+• Your apprenticeship program combines on-the-job training (80% of the program) and classroom instruction (20%) through a college or technical institute.
 Many of these schools provide additional supports for Indigenous students, so be sure to ask.

 • Your apprenticeship program will take 1 to 4 years to complete, depending on the trade.